24Ryou/Codewars/codewars.md

 # Descending Order
 Your task is to make a function that can take any non-negative integer as an argument and return it with its digits in descending order.
 Essentially, rearrange the digits to create the highest possible number.

 ### Examples:

-Input: `42145`
-Output: `54421`

-Input: `145263`
-Output: `654321`

-Input: `123456789`
-Output: `987654321`

-Your task is to make a function that can take any non-negative integer as an argument and return it with its digits in descending order.
-Essentially, rearrange the digits to create the highest possible number.

-### Examples: